Top notch instruction from industry thought leaders.

 Christine Kim is a family mediator at Christine Kim Mediation in Toronto.
 She specializes in custody and access issues.
 Christine graduated from the University of Toronto with a Master of Social Work in the Interdisciplinary Graduate Collaborative Program in Ethnic-Pluralism and is an Accredited Family Mediator with the Ontario Association of Family Mediation as well as a Child Protection Mediator on the Ontario Roster.
 She also acts as a Clinical Investigator with the Ontario Children’s Lawyer.
 For a full bio click here.

-Deborah Pressman is a lawyer, mediator, adjudicator, and an innovative legal educator.
+Deborah Pressman is a lawyer, educator, published author, and dispute resolution enthusiast.

 Linda Ippolito is a classical pianist, litigation lawyer, dispute resolution practitioner, teacher, and scholar, whose passion lies in the intersection between music and conflict.
 She studied at the Julliard School of Music in New York and the University of Toronto’s Faculty of Music.
 She has performed throughout North America and Europe as a soloist in recital and with orchestra, as a vocal collaborator and duo pianist, and continues to actively perform.